CASFRI/CASFRI/README.md

 ### Validating Translations
 Validation is performed at multiple stages during and after translation:

-**Validation of source values** - All source values are validated before attempting translation using the validation rules described in the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).
+**Validation of source values** - All source values are validated before attempting translation using the validation helper functions described in the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).

-**Validation of translation tables by the engine** - The [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework) validates the translation rules and foratting in each translation table prior to attempting translation.
+**Validation of translation tables by the engine** - The [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework) validates the translation rules and formatting in each translation table prior to attempting translation.

 **Horizontal review of translation tables** - The function TT_StackTranslationRules() creates a table of all translation and validation rules used for all inventories for a given CASFRI table.
 This allows manual validation of all translation rules and assignment of error codes for a given attribute.